boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    The original IP header retains the DCSP marking (which is ignored in 5QI-unaware model), while the new header (MPLS or IPv6) carries QoS marking (MPLS Traffic Class bits for MPLS encapsulation, or DSCP for SRv6/IPv6 encapsulation) related to TN CoS.
-Based on TN QoS Class marking, per-hop behavior for all RFC XXXX Network Slices is executed on provider network transit links.
+Based on TN CoS marking, per-hop behavior for all RFC XXXX Network Slices is executed on provider network transit links.
 Provider network transit routers do not evaluate the original IP header for QoS-related decisions.
 This model is outlined in